-Since Fall 2022, the George Washington University has received 25,000 points of feedback from the university community about the direction and development of the new moniker.
+Throughout the 2022-2023 academic year, the George Washington University received approximately 47,000 points of feedback from the university community about the direction and development of the new moniker.

-Initial activities to engage the full GW community in the development of the university’s new moniker included the GW Moniker Feedback Form, an engagement booth during Alumni and Families Weekend, focus groups with students and alumni and multiple student-athlete town halls.
+Initial activities to engage the full GW community in the development of the university’s new moniker included the GW Moniker Feedback Form, an engagement booth during Alumni and Families Weekend, and multiple student-athlete town halls.

 The first round of activities, which ran from February 16 through March 6, was called “First Impressions.”
 This round included an online slider activity to rate the initial set of ten moniker options, a random sample 15-minute survey to seek community perceptions of the moniker options and the distribution of pennants that represented each moniker name during the March 4 men’s basketball game.

 On March 20, the university launched a second round of activities for its “Try It On For Size” phase.
-During the “Try It On For Size” round, students, faculty, staff and alumni will be given the chance to provide feedback on the four hype videos and select giveaways at various athletics games and student events that represent the final four moniker options.
-The four options are: Ambassadors, Blue Fog, Revolutionaries and Sentinels.
-The “Try It on for Size” round will run through the end of April 2023.
+During the “Try It On For Size” round, students, faculty, staff and alumni were given the chance to rate hype videos, each representing of the four finalists.
+The GW community also had an opportunity to select giveaways representing the final four moniker options at various athletics games and student events.
+The “Try It on for Size” round ran through the end of April 2023.

 View the images and quotes below that capture the spirit of our community engagement activities and the feedback.